 In the biotechnology management specialization, you'll learn how to evaluate, launch, and manage biotechnology ventures, from life-saving biopharmaceuticals to environment-friendly biofuels.
-The program will help you build a powerful skill set in both business and biology to become a sought-after professional or a successful entrepreneur.
+The program will help you build a powerful skill set for both business and biology to become a highly qualified professional or entrepreneur.